Le Vieux Télégraphe - Châteauneuf-du-Pape 2012

 About the wine:

-The flagship wine of the estate, the 2012 Le Vieux Télégraphe Châteauneuf-du-Pape is a classic, boasting a magnificent aromatic profile (cherry brandy, garrigue, pronounced minerality, and meaty notes), a rich, medium-bodied character, and a firm tannic structure.
+As the estate’s flagship wine, the 2012 Le Vieux Télégraphe Châteauneuf-du-Pape is a classic, boasting a magnificent aromatic profile (kirsch, garrigue, pronounced minerality, and meaty notes), a rich, medium-bodied character, and a firm tannic structure.
 As usual, it will need a few years in the cellar to fully reveal itself, with a lifespan of about fifteen years.
 Best enjoyed through 2027.

 About the estate: